It has gotten to the point that on regular basis somebody wants to pay me to read their stand-up comedy material.

 I know why — they want me to determine if their stand-up comedy material will get laughs before they take it on stage.

 And most of the time, I will respectfully decline — without hesitation or reservation.
-Why?
+Why would I do that?

 It has to do specifically with the critical variables for generating laughs that are missing from just reading words from paper or on a computer screen.

-Let’s start at the beginning so that you can understand what I am talking about...
+Let’s start at the beginning so that you can better understand what I am talking about...

 I know without question that every comedian (new or experienced) wants to know before they hit that stage that the stand-up comedy material they want to deliver will get laughs.